davdar/maam/writeup/pldi15.markdown

 In our framework we capture both path and flow sensitivity as orthogonal parameters to our interpreter.
 Path sensitivity will arise from the order of monad transformers used to construct the analysis.
 Flow sensitivity will arise from the Galois connection used to map interpreters to state space transition systems.
+For brevity, and lack of better terms, we will abbreviate these analyses as "path sensitive", "flow sensitive" and "flow insensitive".
+This is only ambiguous for "flow sensitive", as path sensitivity implies flow sensitivity, and flow insensitivity implies path insensitivity.

 # Analysis Parameters